 - 1. Levels of organization and characteristics of living organisms. - 2.
-The chemistry of cells, including organic molecules. - 3.
-Cell types and relationship of cell structure to function. - 4.
-Anatomical and physiological structure of various organisms - 5.
-Metabolic processes for acquiring and releasing energy. - 6.
-The framework of inheritance and genetics. - 7.
-Identification and diagnostic characteristics of the organisms that comprise the 3 domains as well as their systems and components. - 8.
-The importance of ecological system integrity and biological diversity across all clades of life throughout the extensive range of ecosystems across planet Earth. - 9.
-The scientific method and the documentation of scientific findings, as to be reported in detailed notes that include careful, accurate, and well-labeled illustrations, structured by the framework of proper scientific methodology. - 10.
-Basic laboratory techniques related to these studies (microscopy, basic chemistry, visual ID, dissections & proper use of various lab equipment).
+Select themes in the chemistry of cells typically involving organic molecules. - 3.
+Cell types and relate cell structures to their functions. - 4.
+Metabolic processes for acquiring and releasing energy. - 5.
+The framework of inheritance and genetics. - 6.
+Identification and diagnostic characteristics of the organisms that comprise the 3 domains as well as their systems and components. - 7.
+Basic laboratory techniques related to these studies (microscopy, basic chemistry, visual ID, dissections and proper use of various pieces of lab equipment). - 8.
+Anatomical and physiological structure of various organisms. - 9.
+The scientific method and documentation of scientific findings using detailed notes that include careful, accurate, and well-labeled illustrations structured by the framework of proper scientific methodology. - 10.
+The importance of ecological system integrity and biological diversity across all clades of life throughout the extensive range of Earth's ecosystems.